-A genital injury is an injury to male or female sex organs, especially those outside the body.
+A genital injury is an injury to male or female sex organs, mainly those outside the body.
 It also refers to injury in the area between the legs, called the perineum.

 Injury to the genitals can be very painful.
 It may cause a lot of bleeding.
 Such injury can affect the reproductive organs and the bladder and urethra.